yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 Session resumption drastically reduces the number of TLS handshakes and thus is an essential performance feature for most deployments.

 Stateless session resumption with session tickets is a popular strategy.
-It is specified in
+For TLS 1.2, it is specified in
-{{?RFC5077}} for TLS 1.2,
-and the equivalent PSK-based mechanism for TLS 1.3, Section 4.6.1 of {{RFC8446}}.
+{{?RFC5077}}.
+For TLS 1.3, an equivalent PSK-based mechanism is described in Section 4.6.1 of {{RFC8446}}.
 When it is used, the resumption information MUST be authenticated and encrypted to prevent modification or eavesdropping by an attacker.
 Further recommendations apply to session tickets: